-Interest income increased for the twelve months ended December 31, 2018, due to a higher amount of invested funds.
-The decrease in interest expense for the twelve months ended December 31, 2018, was due to lower levels of debt partially offset by higher interest rates on the floating rate portion of the borrowings we incurred to effect the Pericom acquisition in 2015.
-Foreign currency losses decreased during the twelve months ended December 31, 2018, due to strength of the U.S. dollar when compared to the currencies in the foreign countries in which we operate.
+Interest income increased \$0.2 million for the twelve months ended December 31, 2019, due to a higher amount of invested funds.
+Interest expense decreased \$2.0 million or 20.3% for the twelve months ended December 31, 2019, due to lower levels of debt partially offset by higher interest rates on the floating rate portions or our debt.
+Foreign currency losses were relatively flat during the twelve months ended December 31, 2019.